AmanMantena/Reddit/README.md

 # Reddit
-Scripts that analyse posts/links on Reddit.
+Scripts that analyze posts and links on Reddit.